natebrennand/Sokoban/README.md

 Because multiple blocks can "aim" at the same goal and player maneuvering is not accounted for, this is an **admissible heuristic**.
 The number of steps to finish from the next state will never be less than the estimate by this heuristic.

+---
+##Thoughts

+BFS, DFS and UCS all have similar runtimes.
+The best for each map seems to depend more on the shape than anything else.
+Due to their nature their runtimes skyrocket as the map size increases.

+Both GBFS and A\* perform significantly better than the uninformed searches.
+My GBFS implementation tends to beat my A\* on the simpler puzzles I used for testing.
+When I turned off the other searches to compare just these two and increased the complexity A\* began to outperform BGFS as would be expected.
+Examples of comparisons between just these two searches are located in `sample_output/informed_test_output.txt`